MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 - Include small, medium, or large configurations if it makes sense to.
 Describe what needs to be changed when you move to larger sizes.
 -->

-### Operational excellence
+### Operational Excellence
 <!--REQUIRED STATEMENT: If you use this section, include the following statement:-->

-Operational excellence covers the operations processes that deploy an application and keep it running in production.
+Operational Excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Design review checklist for Operational Excellence](/azure/well-architected/operational-excellence/checklist).

 <!--
 - Include DevOps, monitoring, and diagnostics considerations in this section.
 - Describe how to think about operating this solution.
 -->

-### Performance efficiency
+### Performance Efficiency
 <!--REQUIRED STATEMENT: If you use this section, include the following statement:-->

-Performance efficiency refers to the ability of your workload to scale efficiently to meet user demands.
+Performance Efficiency refers to the ability of your workload to scale efficiently to meet user demands.
 For more information, see [Design review checklist for Performance Efficiency](/azure/well-architected/performance-efficiency/checklist).

 <!--
 - Include scalability considerations in this section.